microsoft/connected-fleet-refarch/docs/GettingStarted.md

 docker --version
 ```

+## Deployment Steps

+In the following deployment steps, you will:

+- Deploy the telemetry platform layer, the fleet integration layer and the required azure functions
+- Test connectivity and visualize results
+- Clean-up resources

-### 2. Deploying the telemetry platform layer
+### 1. Deploying the telemetry platform layer

 In this step you will:

 - Create the test certificates for the Event Grid MQTT broker and test devices.
-- Deploy all required Telemetry Platform resources to Azure using a biceps script.
+- Deploy all required Telemetry Platform resources to Azure using a Bicep script.
-- Register 5 test devices to Event Grid as part of the biceps script
+- Register 5 test devices to Event Grid as part of the Bicep script

-#### Create test certificates
+#### 1.1 Create test certificates

 - Change your directory to ```infra/deployment/TelemetryPlatform```